Rehearsal and Performance Guidelines

 Student recitals are scheduled one semester in advance.
 DMA lecture recitals may be scheduled the semester of the performance (at least 3 weeks in advance and after proposal is approved).

 CCM allows two hours of dress rehearsal time in the performance hall for each student recital.
 Rehearsals must take place within the regular operating hours for the performance space.
-For Recitals Scheduled in Patricia Corbett Theater or the Cohen Family Studio Theater, dress rehearsals will be limited to the day of the performance due to the set-up requirements.
 Students will have access to the performance venue ½ hour prior to their performance time.
+For Recitals scheduled in Patricia Corbett Theater or Cohen Family Studio Theater, dress rehearsals will be limited to the day of the performance.

 • Intermissions and encores are NOT allowed at student recitals.